European rare disease community calls for sustained UK involvement in European Reference Networks post-Brexit

 At present, there are 24 thematic ERNs, involving around 20,000 healthcare professionals in 300 centres of excellence across 26 EU Countries.
 They are already delivering substantial benefit to around 900,000 rare disease patients in the EU*.
 Brexit, however, poses a threat to the success of ERNs.
 Without continued involvement of the UK, the capacity of ERNs will be diminished and networks risk falling short of their ambition to raise standards and equity in rare disease care across the EU.

 Value of UK participation in ERNs to the EU

 The UK is a cornerstone of ERNs.
 It provides leadership, clinical expertise and produces cutting edge research and guidance ‒ benefiting patients across Europe and the UK.
 More broadly, the UK is a source of innovative ideas and experimental therapies in the field of health research.

-The UK is involved in 23 out of 24 ERNs and leads 6 of them.
+The UK is involved in 23 out of 24 ERNs and previously held leading roles in 6 of them.
 In total, approximately 40 UK centres of excellence comprising 114 participating UK specialist units are involved in ERNs; this accounts for around 10% of the ERN healthcare workforce.
 UK facilities care for approximately 150,000 rare disease patients*: this is a significant percentage of all patients receiving care and treatment through ERNs.